kg4ydw/noacli/documentation/Readme.md

 This uses Python and Qt, which are dependencies.
 To install these:

 Mac: (pick one)
-* sudo pip3 install PyQt5
+* sudo pip3 install PyQt6
-* pip3 install --user PyQt5
+* pip3 install --user PyQt6

 Ubuntu:
-* sudo apt install python3-pyqt5
+* sudo apt install python3-pyqt6

-This has been tested with Python 3.8 - 3.10 and Qt 5.12 - 5.15.
+This has been tested with Python 3.8, 3.11 and Qt 6.4, 6.11
-(Note: Qt before 5.13 will be missing some functionality.)

 # = Philosophy